Jason9398/Pi-in-the-Sky-Project/README.md

 ## Planning
 We plan on making a water rocket.The things we will be mesuring are altatuide and rotation.Another thing that needs to be done is write a code for both the acelromiter and the altimiter and make the rocket.
 ### Matirals needed
-Two liter soda botle launch oad previded by will,cardboard for fins,cloth from ubrella to make a perasuit.wires,breadbord,tape,siscers,hot glue,air presure gun we used when we used the air cannon,altimeter,acelatomiter
+Two liter soda botle launch pad previded by will,cardboard for fins,cloth from umbrella to make a perasuit.wires,breadbord,tape,siscers,hot glue,air presure gun we used when we used the air cannon,altimeter,acelatomiter
 ### Bill of matirals
 2 soda bottles
 1 altimiter